frmfm/FRAMED-2.0-Guide/README.md

 • Time/Clock based (content changes according to the time of day)

 • Interactive playback (content changes according to environment, i.e. sound and/or human presence)

+### ■ Artwork Progress Save

+To save the progress of artwork when working with Processing, openFrameworks or any other framework, please ensure that a file "framedsave.txt" is stored in the root of your artwork folder – same location as .exe.

+• Use to save progress of artwork

+• Please capture the exit event or overwrite framedsave.txt whenever there are changes

+• Do not save framedsave.txt on exit since exit events are not executed on FRAMED.

+• Currently in development: Server side artwork progress save

 ### ■ Submission of Artwork